Unmarried cohabiting couples and their rights

 If married, you can transfer or gift an asset to your spouse or civil partner without becoming liable for CGT.
 This can have valuable advantages, for example, the ability to spread assets to use both annual exemptions and/or use any available basic rate tax band.
 The gain or loss will be calculated from the date the asset was first owned, and not the date the spouse received it.

 However, the same rules don't apply if you cohabit with someone.
 You are treated as separate individuals and if you gift something to your partner then CGT may be payable.
 When you inherit an asset through death, inheritance tax is usually paid by the estate of the person who's died.
-If you later dispose of the inherited asset, you will then need to work out if CGT is also due.
+Whilst assets inherited upon death are revalued to their market value which effectively wipes out the unrealised capital gains accumulated during the deceased’s lifetime.
+If you later dispose of the inherited asset, you will then need to work out if CGT is also due on any increase in value from your partner’s death.
 This could mean that you receive property on the death of your cohabitee, you'd potentially pay inheritance tax in the first instance and then, years later, if the property is sold at a substantial profit, be liable for a further tax bill.

 Pensions